JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Adalyne Magic2.md

 >$\quad$Adalyne has exceedingly large markana, covering extensive portions of her arms, legs, and collarbone.
 The markings on her arms consist of red spirals with black outlines, with a white cross on the outside of her right forearm; on her legs, interwoven emerald green bands with black outlines.
 The last, on her collarbone, is defined by thin flowing black bands that meet at her sternum; in the middle of them, over her sternum, there is a small portion of Adalyne's flesh that has crystallized.
 #### ¶ Description
 Adalyne's two cloaks or "states" form the foundation of her magic and combat.
 She's spent 15 years shaking off rust from her retirement, bringing her (very nearly) back to her prime years prior to the founding of the ATDF.
 Changing cloaks is instantaneous, but incurs a 6 turn cool-down.
 This is also a "ramp up" period: Both cloaks, when activated, require 4 turns to reach full strength.
+Changing cloaks disables ongoing spells reliant on that cloak, in most cases.

 It should be noted, Adalyne's manifestations of **Strength** and **Speed** require **pre-existing** physical medium to exist: Techniques such as magic constructs are impossible.